riyas935/sales-analysis-automation/README.md

 - Automated PDF Reports

 # Supported Excel Format 📁
-The current version of the this project expects Excel files containing the following coloumns:
+The current version of the this project expects Excel files containing the following columns:
 - Sales Data
 - Product Name
 - Units Sold
 - Revenue
 - Geographic Region
-Example Files (Sales_1.xlxs...) are included in this repository
+Example Files (Sales_1.xlsx...) are included in this repository

 ## Project Evolution 📊
 This project was created in different phases, with  each phase adding new functionality.